 Requests for deferrals will be denied for the following reasons:

 - Social or other personal plans.

 - Medical problems that do not seriously interfere with immediate pre-exam preparation of

 the student’s ability to take the exam on the scheduled date of the exam.

 - Late Arrival to an exam.

-- Earlier sitting of an exam before the scheduled date.
+- Sitting for an exam before the scheduled date.